Trump: I’ll veto defense bill to keep Confederate base names

 That means that opponents of Warren’s provision like Sens.
 Tom Cotton, R-Ark., a top Trump acolyte, and Thom Tillis, R-N.C., face impossible odds during floor debate.
 The chamber is debating the bill now but won’t finish it until later this month.

-“Instead of mandating the renaming of military bases, including Fort Bragg, we need a thoughtful and constructive process that includes the input of our military communities,” said Tillis.
+“Instead of mandating the renaming of military bases, including Fort Bragg, we need a thoughtful and constructive process that includes the input of our military communities,” Tillis said.

-Top Senate Republican Mitch McConnell of Kentucky says he won’t fight the Warren amendments and that he is “OK” with whatever negotiators on the measure ultimately decide on the issue.
+Top Senate Republican Mitch McConnell of Kentucky says that he won’t fight the Warren amendments and that he is “OK” with whatever negotiators on the measure ultimately decide on the issue.
 That’s a view generally shared by top House Republican Kevin McCarthy of California.

+“Let me predict, President Trump will not veto a bill that contains pay raises for our troops and crucial support for our military,” Schumer said on the Senate floor.
+“This is typical bluster from President Trump.
+The (defense bill) will pass, and we will scrub from our military bases the names of men who fought for the Confederacy and took up arms against our country.”

-A Democratic-controlled House panel is holding a daylong drafting session Wednesday in which it is sure to address the topic.
+A Democratic-controlled House panel is holding a daylong bill drafting session Wednesday in which it is sure to address the topic.